binaryred01/CV/README.md

 ## Jake Pilikian

 A patient, self-motivated, honest and passionate person.
 I am often known by my friends and coworkers as an innovative, creative and knowledgable person with acute attention to detail.
 I love photography, music, film, physics, philosophy, tech, and most of all, video games.
-Some of my hobbies include building computers, writing short stories, reviewing video games and tech and collecting rare video game merchandise.
+Some of my hobbies include building computers, writing short stories and making video games.
 I am also active and enjoy basketball, tennis and hiking.

-Currently working in the tech industry.
-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what exictes you about tech.
+As a recent graduate from Makers, I have learnt a number of different tech stacks including Ruby and JavaScript, working in agile teams with a focus on TDD, and ultimately, the ability to learn anything.

+What excites me most about tech is that anything is possible.
+I love tuning into events like the Consumer Electronics Show (CES) to see how comapnies have innovated and developed tech, particularly in TVs, PCs, video cameras, virtual reality and sound systems.

 ## Skills

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

-#### This Skill

-- Experience
+#### Teamwork & Communication

+- Throughout my experience at Makers, I've been pair programming and working in agile teams on a daily basis
 - Achievements
 - Evidence

-#### Another Skill
+#### Innovation & Creativity

+#### Growth Mindset & Learning

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.